Timeline

 Move the cursor to the end of the line

-Move the cursor to the beginning of a sentence
+Move the cursor to the beginning of the sentence

-Move the cursor to the end of a sentence
+Move the cursor to the end of the sentence

-Move the cursor to the very beginning of all the text
+Move the cursor to the very beginning of the text

-Move the cursor to the very end of all the text
+Move the cursor to the very end of the text

 Select multiple characters with the cursor